Between the Lines (TV series): "Who guards the guards?"

+Reception

+The first series averaged 6-8 million viewers per week.
+Between the Lines was described by academic Annette Hill as the "finally paranoid" police drama of the 1990s.
+Chris Dunkley, writing in the Financial Times—and had praised the first series' originality—wrote of his disppointment by the third, saying 'how quickliy things change", while White commented that it went from "the classiest, sharpest, most convincing police drama ever produced in this country into a conspiracy-thon".
+Brunsdon argues that it was because the series ceased to possess a tight focus—for instance, on police corruption—and loosened its plotlines that it became a "rootless narrative".

 Broadcast

 In Ontario, Canada, the program was retitled Inside the Line because the broadcaster TVOntario already had a current affairs program called Between the Lines and did not want them confused.

 DVD release

 The complete series of Between The Lines has been released on DVD (Region 2) by 2 Entertain/Cinema Club with music edits.